Almost all 9-regular graphs have a modulo-5 orientation

 for any fixed $j_{1}, j_2, \ldots, j_n$, where $[x]_k$ is the falling factorial $x! / (x-k)!$.
 To estimate $\E [Y X_k]$ we will count the mean number of triples $(P,C,O)$, where $P$ represents a pairing, $C$ represents a $k$-cycle, and $O$ represents an orientation by dividing the number of such pairings by the total number of matchings $|\mathcal{P}(9,n)| = M(9n)$.

 There are $\frac{(9 \cdot 8)^k}{2k} \cdot \frac{n!}{(n-k)!}$ different ways to choose vertices that make up the cycle.
 There are $i$ vertices with in-degree 2, $b$ of which are in-vertices.
 Since the sum of in-degrees in the cycle must equal the number of out-degrees in the cycle, there are $i$ vertices in the cycle with out-degree 2, $c$ of which are out-vertices.
 This implies that $k-2i$ vertices in the cycle have an in-degree and out-degree of 1 in the context of the cycle.
 We let $a_i = 2 {k \choose 2i}$ refer to the number of orientations.
 The number of choices of in-vertices among $i$-vertices with in-degree 2 is ${i \choose b}$.
 Likewise, there are ${i \choose c}$ possible choices of out-vertices among $i$ vertices with out-degree 2.
-Turning our attention to the vertices outside of the cycle, we see that there are ${n-2i \choose n/2 - i -b +c}$ ways to pair the in- and out-vertices that are not in $C$.
+Turning our attention to the vertices outside of the cycle, we see that there are ${n-2i \choose n/2 - i -b +c}$ ways to select the in- and out-vertices that are not in $C$.